Meghna180401/David-Chu-s-China-Bistro/README.md

 # RestaurantSite
-My first multi page responsive website I did as a part of a course.
+My first multi page responsive dynamic website of a restaurant, I did as a part of a course.